vivekjoshi873/Personalized-Content-Dashboard/README.md

 An interactive dashboard that aggregates personalized content from multiple sources (news, TMDB movies, social mocks, and search) with filtering, trending, and favorites.
 Built for a company assignment.

-> Note: Sorry for the late submission.
-I have completed and deployed the assignment for your review.

 ## Live Demo